SpitFire-666/Toshiba-T5200/README.md

 ## Why are many games/MS-DOS "letterboxed", leaving the top and bottom of the screen unused?

+## Can you use another video card?

+Yes, you can plug in any ISA video card (not sure if this disables the plasma/onboard VGA card though?)

+## Can I upgrade the video RAM?

+Maybe?
+I believe the internal display's video RAM is on the mainboard.
+You might be able to replace the RAM chips for external display on the HGRS board.

 ## Can it run DOOM?

 Yes.
 But very slowly 🐌.
 Upgrading the CPU will help, and I recomment FastDOOM - a port of DOOM that's optimised to be as fast as possible on old machines: https://github.com/viti95/FastDoom/